-What’s especially appealing about Wild One’s cross-channel strategy is the fact that they don’t duplicate the promotional content they distribute.
-They understand that on the receiving end of these SMS messages is the same user who receives promotional email, so why send the same message twice?
+What’s especially appealing about a well-executed cross-channel strategy is the fact that brands don’t duplicate the promotional content they distribute.
+They understand that on the receiving end of SMS messages is the same user who receives promotional email, so why send the same message twice?
 Promotional emails are meant to educate, engage, and sell—not annoy.

 Make It Easy for Customers to Like You

 Promotional campaigns are designed to continuously promote your brand—who you are, what you sell, and what’s new.
 The trick is making it easy for customers to like your brand.
 A lot of the time customers can feel inundated with promotional content (heck, there’s a whole tab that separates promotional emails in Gmail), so you’ll need to find a way to make your messages stand out.

 With a clear goal, segmentation, real-time responsiveness, and a cross-channel strategy in place, your promotional campaigns will resonate with the right customers and improve their overall experience to keep them coming back for more.

 To learn more about promotional campaigns, along with other marketing campaigns, download “Orchestrate Your Cross-Channel Campaigns for Peak Harmonization.”